roberts-sandbox/test-realist/_posts/2012-03-05-chrome-tabs-and-visual-children.md

 At this point, I really thought it would work.
 I've included the add button in the measure/arrange cycle.

 It did not work.
-Sadness descended upon me like a murder of ravens. :(
+Sadness descended upon me like a unkindness of ravens. :(

 Then, hope struck me.
 I found the ``Visual.AddVisualChild`` method!
 Woot!
 I added a call in the constructor to add the button as a visual child.
 And...